notesbytom/notesbytom/cisco-asa/cisco-asa-license-reservation.md

-ASA software on Firepower 2100 and 1100 Series Chassis normally require Smart Licensing which requires direct communication from the licensed device to the Cisco Smart Licensing portal, or indirect communication via a Smart Licensing Satellite (which has direct communicaiton to Cisco Smart Licensing portal or ability to transfer Smart Licensing telemetry files regularly.
+ASA software on Firepower 2100 and 1100 Series Chassis normally require Smart Licensing which requires direct communication from the licensed device to the Cisco Smart Licensing portal, or indirect communication via a Smart Licensing Satellite (which has direct communication to Cisco Smart Licensing portal or ability to transfer Smart Licensing telemetry files regularly.

 To license completely offline, you will need to purchase a special Permanent License Reservation SKU which